facelessuser/coloraide/docs/src/markdown/harmonies.md

 with in CSS via the HSL color space, and there are still others that are more interested in perceptually uniform color spaces that aim for more consistent hues and predictable lightness.

-As far as ColorAide is concerned, we've chosen to use Oklch as the color space in which we work in.
+As far as ColorAide is concerned, we've chosen to use OkLCh as the color space in which we work in.
 This is based mainly on the fact it keeps hue more consistent than some other options, and it allows us to support a wider gamut than options like HSL.